javilak/javilak.github.io/README.md

 3. And voila!
 You're ready to go.
 The codespace has been configured with the latest version of Hugo extended, just run `hugo server` in the terminal and see your new site in action.

 4. Check `config` folder for the configuration files.
 You can edit them to suit your needs.
-Make sure to update the `baseurl` property in `config/_default/config.toml` to your site's URL.
+Make sure to update the `baseurl` property in `config/_default/config.toml` to your site's URL.  test

 5. Once you're done editing the site, just commit it and push it.
 GitHub action will deploy the site automatically to GitHub page asociated with the repository.
 ![GitHub action](https://user-images.githubusercontent.com/5889006/156916881-90b8bb9b-1925-4e60-9d7a-8026cda729bf.png)